sthiede/Comparative_Genomics/day2_afternoon/README.md

 ```

->vi.
+>v.
 Subset LS-BSR data to only include genes present in at least one genome

 From the previous step you should have discerned that full LS-BSR matrix is too large to get a useful visualization, so we need to subset it.
 Lets first subset the matrix to focus only on genes present in at least one of our genomes.